rochacbruno/impedimenta/etc/cubox-notes.markdown

 both disks available through the single eSata port via JBOD mode)

-Installing the root filesystem onto a software raid device wouldn't be too hard with the x86\_64 Arch installer.
+Installing the root filesystem onto a software raid device wouldn't be too hard with the x86 Arch installer.
 With that installer, you can simply mount the target partitions together as desired, use `pacstrap` to install a base system, chroot in, and configure extras like the initial ramdisk.
 However, no such installer exists for Arch ARM.
-Instead, you simply download a root filesystem tarball and extract it onto the SD card. (or USB drive) While this is convenient, it's much more limiting than the x86\_64 Arch installer.
+Instead, you simply download a filesystem tarball and extract it onto the SD card. (or USB drive) While this is convenient, it's much more limiting than the x86 Arch installer.

 I currently don't have the skills to create a custom root filesystem tarball, nor do I know how to cross-compile a kernel and initramfs.
 Thus, the solution I